ab0mbs/gmodmonitor/README.md

   Currently, a Linux server is needed to monitor the Gmod server running on windows.

   * Linux Server to run monitoring with lynx and optionally a program of your choice to send email.
 I'm using ssmtp
-  * Website with PHP.
-This can run on the monitoring server or on the server running gmod.
+  * Windows Server running Gmod, IIS with PHP installed, and Powershell.
 This will be used to query the status of the server.
   * SSH installed on the Gmod server running windows.
 This can be downloaded.
-  * Windows Gmod server needs to have Powershell installed.

 Repo Layout